Pakhi-308/Pakhi-308/README.md

 ### Hi there, I'm Pakhi Shukla 👩‍💻

 I'm a driven Computer Science undergraduate at **VIT Bhopal University** with a CGPA of 8.79/10 (Expected Graduation: July 2027).
 I have hands-on experience in machine learning, data analysis, and software development.
-I am actively seeking a Summer Internship to apply my skills in Software Engineering and AI/ML to contribute to innovative, data-driven solutions.
+I am actively seeking a Summer Internship to apply my skills in Software Engineering and Cloud Computing to contribute to data-driven solutions.

 ---
 ### 💻 My Tech Stack: